FAQ

 When do Transition Services Begin?

-Starting transition services for students with disabilities before the age of 16 is crucial for several reasons:
+Effective July 1, 2025, California Assembly Bill 438 requires that transition services for students with disabilities begin at age 14.
+Early initiation of transition services is critical for several key reasons:

 Who is Involved in the Transition Planning Process?